oyxong123/Yx_RoutineTracker/README.md

 In addition to that, I built this with the aim that it could help others that want a minimalistic routine tracker in their life.
 The app have proved to be a reliable utility program for my own personal life.

 Feel to to try it out, share it with others, and let me know if the app personally helped you tremendously!

+Contributions, issues, and pull requests are welcomed as well.

 ## Requirements
 - Windows 10 (or above, not tested)